playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-transparent-elements/index.md

 </div>
 ```

-However, what if we wanted to only display the first three buttons of:
+However, what if we wanted to only display the first three buttons:

 - Delete
 - Copy